discully/afinalunity/FILES.md

 ## File Types

+On the game DVD, you will find 'STTNG.ZIP' which contains the following files:

 | Extension | Description               | Number | Interesting Files          | afu_to_png         | afu_to_json        | afu_to_wav         |
 | :---      | :---                      | ---:   | :---                       | :---               | :---               | :---               |
 | 3DR       |                           |      9 |                            |                    |                    |                    |